MadKingAaron/PIRE_Evaluation/readme.md

 -
  1. Insert generated adversarial queries into the respective folders for the dataset, `cnnimageretrieval-pytorch/data/test/<image dataset>/jpg`
 	 - Replace `<image dataset>` with corresponding dataset, i.e. `oxford5k` or `paris6k`
- 2. Run evaluation script as stated in the previous section with the adversarial images replacing the old images
+ 2. Run evaluation script as stated in the previous section with the adversarial images replacing the old images<br />

+> Evaluation of PIRE created by Aaron Jimenez and Laboni Sarker